-Up to 2,000 people have taken part in a march in Dublin against religious ownership of the new National Maternity Hospital.
+Hundreds of people have taken part in a protest against the ownership of the proposed site on which the new National Maternity Hospital will be relocated.